External System Integration

 AbstractExternalProjectSettingsControl for implementing project-level settings control as it already handles some of them.

-Similar approach is used for providing 'import from external system' UI - implementation is expected to extend
+A similar approach is used for providing settings in importing external project UI.
+Implementation is expected to extend

-AbstractImportFromExternalSystemControl and it has not linked external projects list but target external project path control:
+AbstractImportFromExternalSystemControl and instead of linked external projects list it contains target external project path control.